The William C. Drda Woods is a 71 acre park that is currently being reforested. Drda Woods back up to Bohm Woods, an old

 2.088 acres, is the City's most centrally located park.
 It is bordered by Park, Kansas, Buchanan, and Vandalia Streets, and is the site of the Edwardsville Public Library.
 Facilities, include; the Cleaon Etzkorn bandstand, where municipal band concerts are held during the summer, park benches, the Madison County Centennial Monument, and the beautiful park fountain, donated by Mr. and Mrs. Richard Bearden.
 This park is considered a community park in that, a number of large community festivals and events are conducted each year at the site.

 10.0 acres, is currently the City's second largest developed active community park area.
 Located on Tower Avenue, in the Northwestern section of the City, it is the home of the Edwardsville Little League baseball program.
 Facilities include; one major league size baseball field, and one elementary size baseball field, (both lighted), one concession/ restroom building, and three playground areas.
 Little League headquarters is also located in the park.

 0.2 acres, is the smallest park within the City, and one of the smallest in the state and country.
 Located at St. Louis and Randle Streets, it holds a huge stone bearing a bronze plaque, commemorating the City's five resident Governors.

 42+ acres, is the City's largest passive park.
 Purchased through a donation from Mr. Joe Glik, and two, Illinois Department of Natural Resources grants, this park is located east of the Dunlap Lake subdivision, on East Lake Drive.
-The Edwardsville Park Board has recently completed the first phase of the development of the 42-acre site, with 2500 feet of walking, biking, skating trails, two fishing lakes, concrete fishing deck, picnic pavilions, a comfort station, playground, sand volleyball courts, and areas for open play.
+The first phase of the development of the 42-acre site is complete with 2500 feet of walking, biking, skating trails, two fishing lakes, concrete fishing deck, picnic pavilions, a comfort station, playground, sand volleyball courts, and areas for open play.
 Further development will come in the next several years in conjunction with new transportation improvements in the eastern corridor of the City.